geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-22/meeting-transcript.md

 Sometimes it's too coherent that if the first few tries is wrong, it will just continue on that attempt and the easiest way to recover is just the start of it.

 ##### **Geohot** [[00:24:05](https://www.youtube.com/watch?v=5XHgivHDYPg&t=1445)]
 This is just a very new strategy.
 Yeah.
 Yeah.
 I mean, it's not perfect.
 And it requires some handholding, but it doesn't lose the plot like the other ones anymore.
 I think we've got holiday week for this.
 Let's play with it.
-Just tell us, make the gem fast.
-Maybe we'll make the gem fast.
+Just tell us, make the GEMM fast.
+Maybe we'll make the GEMM fast.

 ##### **Chenyu** [[00:24:42](https://www.youtube.com/watch?v=5XHgivHDYPg&t=1482)]
 Okay.

 ##### **Nimlgen** [[00:24:54](https://www.youtube.com/watch?v=5XHgivHDYPg&t=1494)]
 Yeah, so I've been working on MI350 support for AM and the stability of the state in general.
-So yeah, we actually have...
+So yeah, we actually have..

 ##### **Geohot** [[00:25:10](https://www.youtube.com/watch?v=5XHgivHDYPg&t=1510)]
 Have you tried Claude's code?